liaorongfan/UBKProj/README.md

 ```

 ## Data preparation
 Data should be processed first and put aside in `dataset` directory.
-The raw data and processed data is made available on request only.
+The raw data and processed data are made available on request only.

 ## Usage